open/close all folders

 Ronald D. Moore: I've always felt that the experience in "Inner Light" would've been the most profound experience in Picard's life and changed him irrevocably.
 However, that wasn't our intention when we were creating the episode.
 We were after a good hour of TV, and the larger implications of how this would really screw somebody up didn't hit home with us until later (that's sometimes a danger in TV – you're so focused on just getting the show produced every week that sometimes you suffer from the "can't see the forest for the trees" syndrome).
 We never intended the show to completely upend his character and force a radical change in the series, so we contented ourselves with a single follow-up in "Lessons".

-- A similar thing happened to O'Brien in Star Trek: Deep Space Nine, where he served out an illusionary twenty-year prison sentence lasting only a few hours of real time.
-Slightly averted, because the actual episode was about him dealing with readjusting to society and coming to terms with what he did when he was a prisoner, but (uncharacteristically for DS9) it still didn't have any noticeable long-term effect.
+- In the Star Trek: Deep Space Nine epsiode "Hard Time", Chief O'Brien served out an illusionary twenty-year prison sentence lasting only a few hours of real time.
+Downplayed however, because the actual episode was about him dealing with readjusting to society and coming to terms with what he did when he was a prisoner, but (uncharacteristically for DS9) it still didn't have any noticeable long-term effect.